 For non-disclosure orders, you must first satisfy the terms of your sentence or deferred adjudication agreement.
 If, however, your offense was a misdemeanor involving a violent crime or weapons violation, you must wait three years from the date of your completed sentence.
 Felony offenses require a 10-year waiting period.

-For a free legal consultation with a Expunction Non-Disclosure Lawyer serving Irving, call (214) 696-9253
+For a free legal consultation with a Expunction Non-Disclosure Lawyer in Irving, call (214) 696-9253

 How an Expunction and Non-Disclosure Attorney Can Help